Fringe Programme Style Guide

 If placed after the last sentence in the copy, they require no

-full point, unless they are part of a sentence: eg, for booking
+full stop, unless they are part of a sentence: eg, for booking

 details, call 0123 456 7890.

-Quotation marks use single quotes (' ') at the start and end of a quoted section, with double quotes (" ") for quoted words within that section.
-Place full points and commas inside quotes for a complete quoted sentence, otherwise the point comes outside.
+Place full stops and commas inside quotes for a complete quoted sentence, otherwise the point comes outside.
 Anna said: 'Your style guide needs updating,' and I said: 'I agree.'
 But: Anna said updating the guide was 'a difficult and time-consuming task'.

 (Sic)